jupyter-widgets/ipywidgets/README.md

 Notebooks come alive when interactive widgets are used.
 Users gain control of their data and can visualize changes in the data.

-Learning becomes an immersive, plus fun, experience.
+Learning becomes an immersive, fun experience.
 Researchers can easily see how changing inputs to a model impact the results.
 We hope you will add ipywidgets to your notebooks, and we're here to help you get started.